-If you’re noticing a smell from your heat pump, it’s trying to tell you that something is wrong.
-We’ve put together a list of the most common six heat pump smells, what causes them and how you can repair them.
+If you’re discovering a smell from your heat pump, it’s trying to tell you that something is wrong.
+We’ve developed a list of the most common six heat pump smells, what causes them and how you can correct them.

 - Heat pump smells musty

 - Heat pump smells like burning

 - Heat pump defrost cycle smells